-Here, we round up some of the best vegetarian options available in Krabi.
-If you still can’t find anything suitable, it is usually possible in Thai restaurants to order ‘off-menu’, or ask for a dish to be made without the meat.
+If you still can’t find anything suitable, it is usually possible in most Thai restaurants, or at street food stalls, to order ‘off-menu’, or ask for a dish to be made without the meat.
 The magic words to use in this case are ‘kin a-haan jay‘ (I am a vegetarian) or to make it absolutely clear: ‘mai kin neua sat‘ (I don’t eat meat) and ‘mai kin plaa‘ (I don’t eat fish).
 To ask for vegetables to be used as a replacement, point to the dish you want and say ‘tong-kan baep nee, tae sai pak yang diaw’.

 It is also worth noting that though there is an abundance of fresh vegetables in the Thai diet, most dishes will be seasoned with fish or oyster sauce.
 Curry pastes and some soups also contain shrimp paste.
 If you don’t want any animal products on your plate, say ‘mai sai nam plaa / nam man hawy / ka-pi’.
 Soy sauce is ‘nam si-yuu’.